Search Railroad Sites For:

-The rails gleam from the predawn light.
+The rails gleamed in the predawn light.

 The view of the same mountains a few minutes and miles later.

-Cars on the San Luis Central Railroad which we will be riding over tomorrow.
+Freight cars on the San Luis Central Railroad which we will be riding over tomorrow.

 Our train cars wait for the power to be run around them at Monte Vista.